DenislavTsonev/denislavs-task/task2/README.md

       - /tmp/my_data/serial_data.log
 ```

-> All of the code examples above are pseudo code examples, except the python script that I've tested on my machine with emulated serail port and it seems working :).
-I've spend some time to get this working - https://docs.gitlab.com/charts/development/kind/ but I spend a lot of time debugging some deployment issues with that chart and decided to not going in that direction, because of the limited time.
+> All of the code examples above are pseudo-code examples, except the Python script that I've tested on my machine with an emulated serial port and it seems working :).
+I've spent some time to get this working - https://docs.gitlab.com/charts/development/kind/ but I spent a lot of time debugging some deployment issues with that chart and decided to not go in that direction, because of the limited time.